South Carolina, Iowa, USC and Texas are the top seeds in the women's NCAA Tournament

-USC and star freshman JuJu Watkins earned their first No. 1 seed since 1986 as the top choice in a Portland Regional.
-Texas earned the fourth No. 1 seed, it's first since 2004, and will play Drexel in the other Portland Regional opener.
+USC and star freshman JuJu Watkins earned the Trojans' first No. 1 seed since 1986 as the top choice in a Portland Regional.
+Texas earned the fourth No. 1 seed, its first since 2004, and will play Drexel in the other Portland Regional opener.
+There was debate whether Texas or Stanford would get the fourth No. 1 seed.

+"To say we talked about it more than once was an understatement,” said NCAA selection committee Chair Lisa Peterson.
+“What it came down to was Texas had to play three tournament teams to get to the (Big 12) championship.”

 South Carolina coach Dawn Staley's squad has been challenged a few times this year, including needing a buzzer-beating 3-pointer from Kamilla Cardoso to win the semifinals of the SEC Tournament over Tennessee, but has always pulled through.
 The Gamecocks, who are a No. 1 seed for the fourth consecutive year, will play the winner of Sacred Heart and Presbyterian in the first round of the tournament.